MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/install-your-platform-instance/configure-login-social-work-school-account.md

     >

 <!--
-    NOTE TO DOCUMENTATION WRITERS: THIS IS REMOVED AS IT IS NO LONGER NEEDED.
+    Note   TO DOCUMENTATION WRITERS: THIS IS REMOVED AS IT IS NO LONGER NEEDED.
 KEEPING IT HERE, JUST IN CASE IT IS REQUIRED IN FUTURE.

-    > [!NOTE]
+    > [!Note]
     > Setting Password Reset Flow for an Existing Deployment:
     > If you are setting up the **Password reset flow** on an existing deployment with Azure AD B2C authentication:
     >